shivamdhama/Reinforcement-learning/README.md

 when user connect to the webpage one ad display on the webpage and if user click on that then comapny get a reward=1 so the aim is - to find out which verison of ad mostly clicked by user.
 There are two algorithims
-1. Upper bound
+1. Upper bound confidence
-2. Thompson samlping
+2. Thompson samlping.